-The protocol will be in operation until 1 March 2021.
+The protocol will be in operation until 23 September 2021, or upon expiry of the Epidemic Notice issued under the Epidemic Preparedness Act 2006, whichever date is earlier.
 It will then be reviewed to assess its functioning, including a consideration of the ongoing necessity for remote determinations if there are no longer difficulties in obtaining a passport in the country of the baby’s birth.

 Steps needed to implement

 - Two registries and two Family Court Judges to oversee all international surrogacy adoption applications and hearings from 20 August 2020 – 23 September 2021.
 These are: